Belerofontech/azure-scripts-public/vm-ubuntuserver-1804-flex/README.md

 * `install-zz-config-env-final.sh`: performs general environment setup (system info at login, env. variables, etc.), makes some useful info easily accesible, and does some final cleanup.

-NOTE: Python packages (pip) are not installed during VM initialization anymore.
+NOTE: Python packages (pip) are **not installed** during VM initialization anymore.
+Besides, any use of the `install-pip-packages.sh` script is now **discouraged** (requirements.txt-like files should be used instead, i.e. manually with `python3 -m pip install --user -r ...`).
+The script is included here only as a reference of the previous template versions behaviour.

 ## Template changelog